Race Cars of Driven to Win

 This is Henry Ford's first race car.
 After his first auto company failed, Ford turned to racing to restore his reputation.
 He raced "Sweepstakes" against Alexander Winton on October 10, 1901, and, to everyone's surprise, the novice Ford beat the established Winton.
 The victory and resulting publicity encouraged financiers to back Ford's second firm.

-Rally driver Ken Block redefined motorsport with his wildly popular Gymkhana films.
-Each of the ten videos featured Block performing elaborate tire-shredding stunts in exciting locations, and together they racked up hundreds of millions of views online.
+Rally driver Ken Block redefined motorsport with his wildly popular Gymkhana film series.
+Each video featured Block performing elaborate tire-shredding stunts in exciting locations, and together they racked up hundreds of millions of views online.
 Block drove this modified Ford Fiesta in Gymkhana Five: Ultimate Urban Playground; San Francisco, released in 2012.

 After World War II, hot rodders started using external fuel tanks from fighter planes as car bodies.
 The teardrop shape was ideal for speed record runs on dry lake beds and Utah's Bonneville Salt Flats.
 Californian Tom Beatty crafted this tank that was once the world's fastest.

 On November 12, 1965, Goldenrod streaked across Utah's Bonneville Salt Flats at 409.277 miles per hour, setting a new land speed record for wheel-driven cars.
 Builders Bob and Bill Summers powered Goldenrod with four massive Chrysler V-8 engines.
 Although other car builders copied its sleek design, Goldenrod held the record until 1991.

 1958 Moore/Unser Pikes Peak Hill Climb Racing Car.
 On Loan from the Robert W. Unser Trust - Lisa Ann Unser, Trustee.